 2005: AcrimSat completes its five-year primary mission and begins operating under its extended mission.

-Data from the mission helps researchers formulate global climate models and study solar physics.
+Data from the mission helped researchers formulate global climate models and study solar physics.

 - Active Cavity Irradiance Monitor 3 (ACRIM 3)